-The procedure for judicial sale of arrested ships is as follows:
+The procedure for the judicial sale of arrested ships is as follows:

-a) The applicant submits an application for ship auction to the maritime court which ordered to arrest the ship.
+The applicant submits an application for ship auction to the maritime court which orders the arrest of the ship.

-b) Court reviews the application and make a ruling accordingly.
+The court reviews the application and makes a ruling accordingly.

 The priority ranking of claims is as follows:

-a) Claims for litigation expenses, expenses incurred for preservation, auction and distribution of the ship auction proceeds, and other expenses paid for the common interests of creditors;
+Claims for court fee, expenses incurred for preservation, valuation, auction of the ship, or for distribution of the ship auction proceeds, and other expenses paid for the common interests of creditors;

 Who is liable under a bill of lading?
 How is “the carrier” identified?
 Or is that not a relevant question?